| |

 The Copper Foil Technique

-Copper Foiling is, by far, the technique used most by the stained glass hobbiest.
+Copper Foiling is, by far, the technique used most by the stained glass hobbyist.
 Here you will learn everything from setting up your cartoon to finishing the edges, as well as how

 to repair it if it breaks: